Key Takeaways

 - Deal fall-through risk: After all that work and cost, the buyer's financing could still fall through

-When you account for carrying costs, ongoing fines, and execution risk, the $16,000 gap between traditional and cash marketplace routes shrinks dramatically — and may disappear entirely.
-Meanwhile, the cash marketplace route gives you $225,000 in your account in two weeks with zero risk of the deal falling apart.
+When you account for carrying costs, ongoing fines, and execution risk, the $16,000 gap between the traditional and direct cash routes shrinks dramatically, and may disappear entirely.
+Meanwhile, the direct cash route can put $225,000 in your account in about two weeks with far less risk of the deal falling apart.

 Frequently Asked Questions